nadr0/nadr0.github.io/src/markdown-pages/vue-router-unit-testing-issues.md

 var inBrowser = typeof window !== 'undefined';
 ```

-Well shit, JSDOM creates a global window object in the mocha unit tests.
+JSDOM creates a global window object in the mocha unit tests.
 That means it will be in `hash` mode in our unit tests.

 They are using the `abstract` mode which is used Node.js environments.